 I am learning to walk the line of engaging suffering, fighting for my convictions, moving toward the hurting, but not becoming consumed by the hurt and pain that seems to be lurking behind every corner.
 So when I hear suggestions that we hold back on the merriment of Christmas, it kind of makes sense.
 How can we gorge ourselves with holiday ham, spend thousands of dollars on gifts, and settle back on our first-world couches to watch football when there is so much pain and sadness around us?
 Isn’t it a gross turning-of-the-head, an intentional ignoring of our suffering brothers and sisters?
 Maybe instead of focusing on joy, we can focus on peace?

 But as I mull that option around in my head, I can’t help but think that maybe we are called to something more.
-Let’s simply consider the implications of this being God’s story, and of the fact that he has been working redemption in his story since The Fall when he promised salvation in Genesis 3: I will put enmity between you and the woman, and between your seed and her Seed; He shall bruise your head, and you shall bruise His heel.
+Let’s simply consider the implications of this being God’s story, and of the fact that he has been working redemption in his story since The Fall when he promised salvation in Genesis 3:

 If we believe—truly believe—that God has a good plan, even when we don’t understand, then we will believe that despite our pain and the incomprehensible suffering around us, this story is ultimately one of restoration.
 This is not a story of devastation or pain or suffering or evil, though it holds those elements; this is a story of redemption.
 This is God’s story!